Caviar, Polished and Printed Finishes

 Genuine Stingray Skin - Caviar Finish in Purple

 Genuine Stingray Skin - Row Stone Finish in Navy

 All of our stingray skins are very soft, actually some of the softest within the industry.
 We use special chemicals and oils to insure the whitest diamond shaped eye/crowns and the most vibrant color without any green or yellow hues from using heavy chrome, inferior chemicals, or oils.
 Multi-eye, row stone, or guitar straps are another commercially traded species of stingray, which are spotted eagle rays.
 The calcium deposit run vertically through the hourglass shape of these skins.

 Finishes and Grading

-Standard finished stingray have bumps or beads that have not been altered from nature.
+Caviar (standard) finish stingray have bumps or beads that have not been altered from nature.
 Stingray skins have a unique diamond shape white eye/crown in the center of each skin which is actually a calcium deposit.
 Each skin has two breathing holes located at the upper portion of each skin which is not considered in the grading.
 Stingray skins are only graded below the two breathing holes.
 Any area in-between the breathing holes are not considered.
 Stingray skins are measured from the widest area across.
 Sanded or polished stingray skins are commonly referred to as shagreen and are used in furniture production, wall coverings, and those interested in luxurious finished products.
-Sanding stingray skins will increase the price roughly 30% from the standard finish, this is due to the fact that 30% of the skins will not adhere to the sanding and must be graded down or discarded.
+Sanding stingray skins will increase the price roughly 30% from the caviar finish, this is due to the fact that 30% of the skins will not adhere to the sanding and must be graded down or discarded.